Foster Youth Rights Resources

 - work with your doctor to safely stop taking psychotropic medication

-- refuse to take psychotropic medication, and no one can punish you for it
+- refuse to take psychotropic medication and no one can punish you

 - get help with an alcohol or drug problem without permission

-- get mental health services in a place that meets your needs
+- receive mental health services in a place that meets your needs

 Health

-- see a doctor, dentist, eye doctor, or talk to a counselor when you need to
+- see a doctor, dentist, eye doctor, or talk to a counselor when needed

 - see a doctor who is gender affirming

-- refuse to take any medicines, vitamins, or herbs, and no one can punish you for it
+- refuse to take any medicines, vitamins, or herbs and no one can punish you

 - keep your medical records private

-- have the risks/benefits of treatment explained to you in a way that is easy to understand
+- have the risks/benefits of treatment explained in a way you understand

 Court